Steven Harkin, from the Bush to the most exciting city in the world: rough and brown bags? far from it!

 What are your inspirations and what led you to become a designer?

 I never set out to be a designer and nearly my whole life I had wanted to either be a racing car driver or an architect.
 At first I didn’t even know what an architect did but that is what I was planning to do right up until I failed school miserably at 17.
 I came to the arts as initially a soft option at school, simply because of a comment by a teacher who thought I would be good at Graphic design.
-So after several attempts at working and realizing I hated working in an office block, my parents supported me to go to Art school.
+So after several attempts at working and realising I hated working in an office block, my parents supported me to go to Art school.
 1st year I won a bursary scholarship, got bored and failed 2nd year.

 Lots of other jobs in between such as bulldozer driver, fencing contractor, furniture maker, Interior design course … until when I was a power station operator I started making bags as a hobby.
 The first bags I sold were to my old art teacher.
 So now after 30 years I am still designing and making bags.
 It is the only thing I have done that still challenges me and suits my nature.
 I can start in the morning with an idea and often by the end of the day have a finished product.
-I am self taught aside from a 1 month patternmaking course in Milan.
+I am self taught aside from a 1 month pattern-making course in Milan.

 What kind of person wears or would you imagine wearing your pieces?